-I recall walking to the bus station in a semi-rural part of kent, in England.
-The road was deserted and as I was about to cross I suddenly noted a possibly middle aged man on the opposite side of the road.
-His long dark hair appeared unkempt, it may however have been his style.
-There were other features I had, ashamedly, judged him by.
-My unconscious bias triggered a thought: rough looking, sturdily built, he may have violent tendencies.
+It was not surprising the road was deserted on a Saturday morning, as I walked to the bus station in this semi-rural part of Kent.
+A middle aged man, seemed to suddenly emerge on the other side of the road.
+His long, thick dread locks, partly covered by a loose cap, appeared unkempt, but this may however have been his style.
+There were other features I ashamedly, judged him by.
+My unconscious bias triggering a thought: rough looking, sturdily built, he may have violent tendencies.
 Another part of my brain braced my anxious emotions and I deemed it better and respectful as I ought to all men, to greet him.
 His response was shocking!

 People don’t care how much you know until they know how much you care.
 Theodore Roosevelt.